slieb74/sqlalchemy-mapping-and-schema-lab-nyc-career-ds-062518/README.md

 4. dob - datetime
 5. alive - boolean

-We will need to import `Column`, `Integer`, `String`, `DateTime`, and `Boolean` from the sqlalchemy at the top of the `schema.py` file.
-By now, we are importing so much of the sqlalchemy library that it probably makes sense to simply import all.
+We will need to import `Column`, `Integer`, `String`, `DateTime`, and `Boolean` from the SQLAlchemy at the top of the `schema.py` file.
+By now, we are importing so much of the SQLAlchemy library that it probably makes sense to simply import all.

 > ```from sqlalchemy import *```